HailinDu/Capstone-Project-1/README.md

 ```

 ### Findings
+Not only answering our original question - Does the number of pages lead to a higher average rating?
+I further expand that to other aspects
 * Average Rating (No signifcant difference between Books with longer number of pages of short number of number of pages)
 * Review Count (No significant difference)
 * Number of Book Editions (No significant difference)